PunchThrough/bean-docs/src/help/troubleshooting.md

 autotoc: true
 ---

 Are you having trouble with your Bean or Bean Loader?
-We're sorry to hear it.
-Here are some steps we have found to help users experiencing problems.
+Here are some steps that might help you if you're experiencing problems.

 ## Check Your Battery